 The Psychology Department consists of highly qualified and experienced training faculty, all of whom are dedicated to training.
 You can expand the sections below to explore a variety of training opportunities offered by the department.

 Residents (3) gain experience with children and youth who present with mental health issues related to congenital, perinatal, or acquired medical conditions.
 The overall goal is to prepare residents for the varied demands of professional practice in psychology – skills that are readily transferable to a wide range of community settings.

-- Neuropsychology - Our program has been a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) since 2008.
+- Neuropsychology: Our program has been a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) since 2008.
 The 2-year fellowship adheres to a scientist-practitioner model and training prepares fellows for independent practice in paediatric neuropsychology, registration with the College of Psychologists of Ontario (CPO), and board certification through the American Board of Clinical Neuropsychology (ABCN).
-We are recruiting two new fellows for the 2022-2024 training cycle.
+We are recruiting two new fellows for the 2023–2025 training cycle.

-To apply for this opportunity, please review our Neuropsychology Fellowship Brochure (PDF) and complete the Neuropsychology Fellowship application by January 7, 2022.
+To apply for this opportunity, please review our Neuropsychology Fellowship Brochure (PDF) and complete the Neuropsychology Fellowship application (.doc) by January 25, 2023.

 The practicum program is for graduate students who are in the earlier stages of their training.
 SickKids accepts approximately 5-8 students a year with a focus on assessment or intervention.
 Practicum placements typically run two days per week from September to April, or four days per week from May to August.

 For more information on the above training opportunities, please see the brochures below.
 These include information on entrance requirements and application information, goals and objectives, key dates, and contact information.